BinAlertGuide/Guide/README_EN.md

 ### General indications

-Pay attention to higher ranks, you will have extreme movements and you will have to face i higher risk to loose money.

 Do you need any help?
 Take a look at [BinAlertSupport](https://t.me/BinAlertSupportEng), you will find what you need for sure.

 Happy trading everyone!